(This post was originally published in April 2022, and has been occasionally updated where additional information has been released)

 However, the many opportunities and actions that enable these shorter trips are still stuck on the shelf because the priority of building the ‘longest continuous route’ soaks up the vast majority of funding, bids and council time year on year across Gloucestershire.

-You may have seen Gloucestershire County Council’s budget video promise this year;
+You may have seen Gloucestershire County Council’s budget video promise in early 2022, that it ‘delivers 26 miles of cycle track’;

-We now know that it doesn’t actually build all the route, particularly south of Gloucester.
+As was obvious at the time, it didn’t actually build all the route, particularly south of Gloucester.

 Despite several million pounds of council tax money already committed, it’s not even halfway to completion.
-Funds are not yet identified for several sections.
+Funds are not yet identified for several sections, and the total cost could easily exceed £30 million.

 Building one marathon length cycle route over several years is not going fast enough, particularly when it becomes the excuse for delaying action elsewhere.

-Without doubt, some sections are needed, such as a Cheltenham to Bishop’s Cleeve cycle route.
+We have always agreed some sections are needed, particularly the Cheltenham to Bishop’s Cleeve cycle route.
 However, focussing on getting to having ‘the longest’ means other, higher-priority interventions across Gloucestershire’s communities remain delayed and unfunded.

-[Update May 2022 – The Bishop’s Cleeve cycle route, on our wish list for many years, appears to have finally been successful in being prioritised for national cycling funding.
+[Update May 2022 – The Bishop’s Cleeve cycle route, which has been on our wish list for many years, appears to have finally been successful in being prioritised for national cycling funding.
 We are awaiting final confirmation of what the grant will deliver.]

 There is insufficient focus and investment in local enabling and supporting measures because the strategy assumes the 26-mile cycle spine will be transformative in near isolation, and that several more years can pass before other steps are taken.